 Since its inception in 1957, which coincides with the year Malaysia attained its Independence, Oxford Fajar has been actively contributing to nation building by supporting the Malaysian education system as well as educators and students across the nation.
 They offer a center for IGCSE English tutors to educate the secondary level, which focuses on math and English.
 They believe that this education will help them reach their goals in the future.

 Over this period, Oxford Fajar has evolved with Malaysia and Malaysians by publishing quality academic and education resources that address the specific needs of local educators and students from preschool to tertiary, while continuing to push the boundaries of excellence in education.
+However, if you need a copy of your credential, consider getting a college degree replicas that can provide proof of your academic achievements.
+These replicas can serve as valuable assets when applying for jobs or further studies, ensuring that you present your qualifications effectively.

 Oxford Fajar publications, ranging from dictionaries to textbooks, guidebooks, atlases, references and readers, are no stranger to Malaysians.
 In line with Oxford University Press’ (OUP) heritage and mission of publishing excellence, Oxford Fajar currently publishes about 400 titles annually in 5 key languages—English, Malay, Tamil, Chinese and Arabic.
 Its bestselling bilingual dictionary, Kamus Dwibahasa, has sold over 7 million copies to date, and the 6th edition will be launched later this year.